liam-hart/liam-hart.github.io/content/authors/admin/_index.md

 name_pronunciation:

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Liam
-last_name: Chien
+last_name: Hart

-# Status emoji
-status:
-  icon:
+summary: "PhD student at Georgia Tech studying autobiographical memory and aging."

 # Is this the primary user of the site?
 superuser: true